srbz/esotalk-clancash/README.md

 Translation
 ===========

-At the moment there are no translation definitions -- since its just the structure.
+At the moment there are no translation definitions -- since its just starting.

 License
 =======